debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/final_submission.md

 SQLite is a lightweight, embedded relational database used across desktop, mobile, and edge or IoT applications, where it serves as the primary store for local application state.
 Despite that reach, no production-ready Change Data Capture connector existed for it.
 Unlike the databases Debezium already supports, SQLite exposes no logical replication stream: its write-ahead log is physical, storing changed database pages rather than a description of the rows that changed, so there is nothing for an external reader to subscribe to.

 This project delivers an incubating Debezium source connector for SQLite that creates the logical change stream SQLite does not provide.
 For each captured table, the connector installs standard SQL triggers that record every insert, update, and delete into an internal `_debezium_cdc_log` table, in commit order, using only portable SQL and no changes to the host application.
+This table is the logical change log the connector maintains inside the database, the readable row-level stream that SQLite itself does not expose.
 It runs the database in WAL mode so capture and the application never block each other, performs a consistent initial snapshot anchored to the log's high-water mark for a lossless handoff to streaming, and then streams changes by polling the log table and emitting standard Debezium change events.
 The connector also detects schema changes while streaming, reconciles its triggers, and emits schema change events, and it maps SQLite's dynamically typed values onto fixed Kafka Connect schemas.
 By bridging SQLite with Kafka and Debezium Server, it brings audit trails, observability, and edge-to-cloud pipelines to the large ecosystem of applications already built on SQLite.

 ---